qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. tip:: **Show Log Messages**

-   Since QGIS 1.8 it's possible to track the QGIS messages.
+   It's possible to track the QGIS messages.
 You can activate
    |checkbox|:guilabel:`Log Messages` in the menu
    :menuselection:`Settings --> Panels` and follow the messages in the :guilabel:`General` and :guilabel:`Plugin` tab during loading and operation.